-Kill themselves?
-What would it feel like to die?
-To catch an arrow in your chest and choke on your own blood?
-To writhe in agony?
-To lie in a heap of limbs and torsos?
-To look for the sun through the shadows?
-And then it came back to him again: that unexpected stare of a brother-in-arms just as he thrust the stone knife into his throat.
+He’d often wondered how it would feel to kill yourself… To choke on your own blood.
+To writhe in agony.
+To lie in a heap of limbs and torsos.
+To look for the sun through the shadows.
+And then it would come back to him again: that unexpected stare of a brother-in-arms, just as his companion thrust the stone knife into his throat.

 * * *

-“There…” He pulled the bag closer, unfastened the cord, put his hand into the opening and produced a small bundle.
+“There…” He pulled the bag closer, unfastened the cord, dove his hand into the opening and produced a small bundle.